 I have made a similar cookie to these in the past.
 Janet calls them Mud Pies, but I grew up knowing them as no-bake cookies.
 I know there are several versions out there, and the one I am most familiar with has peanut butter added as well, but Janet’s version sounded delicious so I gave them a try.

 They were delicious!!
 What’s not to love about chocolate, coconut and oats all rolled together??
 I’m really glad I saw Janet’s post!!
+I love that this is a version that people with nut allergies can even have.

 Ingredients